Artamorim1/PhishHook/README.md

 ## Additional Notes

-- All datasets and extracted datasets are stored in their respective folders for compactness.
+- All datasets and extracted datasets (aside from the ones required to run the jupyter notebook) are stored in their respective folders for compactness.
 If you wish to run a specific script, move the required files to the main directory.
 - To avoid overwriting, compare your generated files with the provided ones in the repository.

 ## Credits